Code-Institute-Submissions/the-growth-club/documentation/TESTING.md

    - [Final JavaScript Validation](documentation/images/validator_screenshots/jshint_final.png)
    - Final version - addressing errors and warnings:
       - Warning for ''let' is available in ES6 (use 'esversion: 6').
 Can be safely ignored.
 If add /*jshint esversion: 6 */ at top of code so that JSHint does not raise unnecessary warnings for ECMAScript 6 features.
-      - JSHint flags Jquery $ symbol as undefined variable - safely ignored.
+      - JSHint flags Jquery $ symbol as an undefined variable - safely ignored.
 - [JSEsprima](https://esprima.org/)
    - [Final JavaScript Validated](documentation/images/validator_screenshots/js_esprima_final.png)

 ### [CSS: W3C CSS validation](https://jigsaw.w3.org/css-validator/)
 - To validate the CCS code of the project pasting code in by direct input method.
 - Final version - addressing errors and warnings:
    - The Validator states there is an error with regards to the "text-decoration-thickness" but this is acceptable according to [w3.org](https://www.w3.org/TR/css-text-decor-4/#propdef-text-decoration-thickness) and [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/text-decoration-thickness).
 This property, sets the stroke thickness of underlines, overlines, and line-throughs specified on the element with text-decoration-line, and affects all decorations originating from this element even if descendant boxes specify a different thickness.
-Therefore it can be safely ignored.
+Therefore, it can be safely ignored.
    - 8 warnings relating to custom colour variables.
 The W3C CSS validator cannot parse :root variables.
 Therefore it can be safely ignored.
-   - Warnings for vendor extensons suggested by AutoPrefixer is valid to ensure css styles can work across multiple browsers, can be safely ignored.
+   - Warnings for vendor extensions suggested by AutoPrefixer is valid to ensure CSS styles can work across multiple browsers, can be safely ignored.
 - [Final CSS Validation](/documentation/images/validator_screenshots/CSS_validator_final.png)

 ### [HMTL: W3C Markup Validation](https://validator.w3.org/)
 - To validate the HTML code of the project by pasting code in by direct input method.
-Note the W3C Validator for HTML does not understand the Jinja templating syntax therefore if there are warnings related to this, this can vbe safely ignored.
+Note the W3C Validator for HTML does not understand the Jinja templating syntax therefore if there are warnings related to this, this can be safely ignored.
 - Final version: no errors or warnings
 - Testing and Final results per page:
    - Error Pages - No Errors in testing and finally